Types of Loans

 • Available for Owner Occupier, Investment, P&I and Interest-only loans

-• A construction home loan is a type of mortgage specifically designed to let you build a new home.
+• A construction home loan is specifically designed to let you build a new home or for major renovations on an existing property.
 It is different from most other home loans due to the way it is funded.

-• Unlike a typical home loan, constructions loans give you access to portions of the loan amount in correspondence to the payment stages of construction.
+• Unlike a typical home loan, constructions loans give you access to portions of the loan amount in correspondence to the progress payment schedule of construction.
 The usual payment stages are:

 • when the slab is laid